cogsandsquigs/remark-bibliography/README.md

 - This requires the usage of [`remark-directive`](https://github.com/remarkjs/remark-directive).
 Make sure to add this plugin before adding this one!
 - If your markdown parser freaks out because of BibTeX's curly braces (say, if you're using MDX), then you can wrap the BibTeX in a code block.
 Hacky, but it works!
 Unfortunately, this is an error due to the markdown parser, and not this plugin.
 So it's out of my control. :(
 - Do **not** have more than one bibliography in a markdown file.
 This will cause the plugin to break.
 Put everything in one `bib` directive, and it will work fine.

-## TODO

-- Get tests with Jest working.
-- Add more supported types for the bibliography.

 ## Related